The C7 vertebra

-At the bottom of the cervical spine—the portion of the spinal column that descends from the skull—lies the seventh and final cervical vertebra: the C7 vertebra, or vertebra prominens.
+At the bottom of the cervical spine—the portion of the spinal column that descends from the skull—is the seventh and final cervical vertebra: the C7 vertebra, or vertebra prominens.
 The C7 vertebra differs significantly in structure from the other cervical vertebrae because its shape begins a transition from the neck into the torso.

 How the C7 vertebra is different